Skip to content

 This can be accomplished via the DELETEREPLICA and ADDREPLICA Solr API calls.
 See https://solr.apache.org/guide/8_10/replica-management.html.

-For example, if one node in a replica is stuck down, you can simply remove the downed replicas and then add a new replica to replace it.
+For example, if one replica in a shard is stuck down, you can simply remove the downed replicas and then add a new replica to replace it.

 # Identified one down replicas for `biblio` on solr3 to be removed.